dje-dev/Ceres/README.md

 depending of course considerably upon the particular types of hardware (CPU and GPU) available for each engine.

+Ceres is also hoped to serve as a foundation for ancillary features and applications which leverage the efficient, flexible search engine to provide value to human chess players.
+One example is an integrated [graphing](graph.md) feature which generates on-the-fly visualizations of Ceres search results within a web browser.

 ## Ceres Software Architecture